 Notara 26 one of the first squat-shelters in Athens, set up by the solidarity movement.
 Formerly an abandoned public administrative building.

-A member of the solidarity movement looks out of the window of an abandoned town house in the centre of Athens.
-The house is being rennovated by volunteers from across Europe who hope it will be suitable to house refugees.
+A New Shelter A member of the solidarity movement looks out of the window of an abandoned town house in the centre of Athens.
+The house is being renovated by volunteers from across Europe who hope it will be suitable to house refugees.

 Asmaa has travelled with her family from Syria.
-She arrived on a boat after her husband was threatened with beheading by Daesh/IS.
+She arrived on a boat after her husband was threatened with beheading by IS.
 Now she waits.

 An old school building abandoned for over a decade, now opened up for refugees by the solidarity movement.